Azure/ResourceModules/modules/net-app/net-app-account/capacity-pool/volume/README.md

 | [`roleAssignments`](#parameter-roleassignments) | array | Array of role assignments to create. |
 | [`serviceLevel`](#parameter-servicelevel) | string | The pool service level.
 Must match the one of the parent capacity pool. |

+### Parameter: `name`

+The name of the pool volume.

+- Required: Yes
+- Type: string

+### Parameter: `subnetResourceId`

+The Azure Resource URI for a delegated subnet.
+Must have the delegation Microsoft.NetApp/volumes.

+- Required: Yes
+- Type: string

+### Parameter: `usageThreshold`

+Maximum storage quota allowed for a file system in bytes.

+- Required: Yes
+- Type: int

 ### Parameter: `capacityPoolName`

 The name of the parent capacity pool.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

+### Parameter: `netAppAccountName`

+The name of the parent NetApp account.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `creationToken`

 A unique file path for the volume.
 This is the name of the volume export.
 A volume is mounted using the export path.
 File path must start with an alphabetical character and be unique within the subscription.

 - Required: No
 - Type: string
 - Default: `[parameters('name')]`